Support our sponsor: Hard Rock Stoneworks 586-221-3369

 June 4-5, 2021

-REGISTRATION: THERE WILL BE MAIL IN REGISTRATION to 24404 Catherine Industrial Suite 310, Novi, MI 48375 and email option firstname.lastname@example.org are required to have one copy of their official roster, pass card for each player, medical release forms, liability form, risk management cards for coaches and managers and if applicable, guest player rosters and pass card and permission to travel for out-of-state and foreign teams as well as concussion and safesport certificates for coaches and parent and athlete concussion information sheet for each player attending tournament.
+REGISTRATION: Registration will be thru SPORTSFORMS.
+Information provided once team is accepted.
+What will be required to have one copy of their official roster, pass card for each player, medical release forms, liability form, risk management cards for coaches and managers and if applicable, guest player rosters and pass card and permission to travel for out-of-state and foreign teams as well as concussion and safesport certificates for coaches and parent and athlete concussion information sheet for each player attending tournament.

 All Adult members must obtain RM clearance and also complete the ‘Core SafeSport Training’ by the earlier of 1) prior to regular contact with a Minor Participant; or 2) within the first 45 days of the Covered Adult taking on the role giving them access to Minor Participants.
 The SafeSport Trained requirement is considered valid for one year and a SafeSport Refresher course is available on the Safesport.org website in order for Covered Adults to maintain their SafeSport Certification.